AGROunia: Ideology

-The party was described as agrarian, socialist and social democratic - it brings together in its circles mainly farmers with left-wing views.
-It was also compared to other left-wing parties - Łukasz Pawłowski, head of the Institute for Public Affairs Research, described AGROunia as a "rural Left Together.
-Several left-wing and socialist activists were present at the party convention, such as Maja Staśko and Piotr Ikonowicz.
-The leader of the party, Michał Kołodziejczak, described himself as a socialist, while stressing the Catholic and agrarian character of his socialist views.
-Jan Zygmuntowski, a left-wing activist formerly associated with Left Together, composed the economic program of AGROunia.
-Zygmuntowski also described himself as a socialist, and praised AGROunia for expressing "a real folk sentiment for rebellion, dissent, but with a higher class consciousness".
+I have two things hanging on the wall.
+One is the coat of arms of communist Poland, the eagle without the crown.
+The free eagle as I say.
+The other is [an image of] Jolanta Brzeska, a lady who was in her fifties.
+Her house was supposed to be privatized by this mafia.
+She formed this association, the Warsaw Association of Tenants, and she was dragged from her home by this mafia.
+She was taken to one of the parks nearby Warsaw, Las Kabacki.
+And she was burned alive.
+And the police, which were investigating it, said that it was a suicide.
+That [...] she just burnt herself in the forest.
+So, for the majority of people in Poland, I would say, the rule of law never existed.
+The human rights were never respected.
+So, I don't know why I would ever go and defend judges, lawyers. [...]
+For democracy, we should start prosecuting people and we should start dismantling these institutions.
+We should have judges who are established by the people, not by their own hierarchic institution, which most of all defends its own interests.

 Kołodziejczak was invited to the 2021 congress of The Left coalition; in a letter to the coalition, Kołodziejczak described AGROunia as "one of the more dynamically developing trade unions in Poland, established on the basis of an authentic people's movement" and wrote: "AGROunia will stand consistently for the people as a whole, especially the rural and provincial people.
 We will fight for its total subjectivity!
 For the rights of those living from hard work, for a republic of the free and equal.
 We stand for justice and self-sufficiency.
 We are all - and regardless of where we live or what our profession is - workers.
 At the forefront of all the working, exploited, cheated by those in power and corporations - for a prosperous Poland and genuine solidarity!"
 Kołodziejczak described AGROunia as "the true left, which represents the trade unions" and as a party heavily inspired by Andrzej Lepper and his left-wing nationalist and Christian socialist Samoobrona movement.